marina-neseem/Accera-High-Perf-DL/case_studies/unrolled_convolution_gridsearch/README.md

 - Then, we multiply the 2D packed kernel matrix and the 2D packed input matrix, which results in a 2D output matrix of shape (`output_filters`, `output_rows`&times;`output_columns`).
 - Finally, we use col2im to reshape the 2D packed output into 3D tensor of shape (`output_rows`,`output_columns`,`output_filters`).

-There are two different methods to implement unrolled convolution.
-In the first method, we can leverage caching and tiling to achieve the same behaviour of unrolled convolution without explicitly using im2col and col2im operations.
-In the second method, we can split the unrolled convolution into different steps, and create a separate schedule for each step and finally fuse them together.
-In this case study, we will apply the first method.
+There are two different methods to implement unrolled convolution. <ins>In the first method</ins>, we can leverage caching and tiling to achieve the same behaviour of unrolled convolution without explicitly using im2col and col2im operations. <ins>In the second method</ins>, we can split the unrolled convolution into different steps, and create a separate schedule for each step and finally fuse them together. <ins>In this case study, we will apply the first method.</ins>

-In this case study, we present the end-to-end steps needed to write a performant implementation for Unrolled 2D Convolution as follows:
+Here, we present the end-to-end steps needed to write a performant implementation for Unrolled 2D Convolution as follows:

 - [Step 1 - Create a Parameterized Accera Unrolled Convolution Function](#step-1---create-a-parameterized-accera-unrolled-convolution-function)
 - [Step 2 - Create a parameters grid](#step-2---create-a-parameters-grid)